 Don’t shop when hungry

-There’s nothing like mixing a rumbling stomach with pandemic panic to run up your grocery bill fast.
+There’s nothing like a rumbling stomach to run up your grocery bill fast.
 When you delay dinner to shop, you can be sure you’ll return home with at least one bag of snacks, frozen dinners and baked goods you would have never considered.

 To prevent overspending, consume a meal or at least a snack before heading to the grocery store.

 Shop at more than one place

 At one store, limit yourself to sale items and a few other things on your list, trying to stay under $20.
 Then hit the discount grocer for staples like butter, milk, cereal, produce and frozen chicken.
 Occasionally, Set aside $10 to $15 to treat yourself at Trader Joe’s, where you can get a frozen lasagna and a couple of salads for under $15.
 This way, you still get a few luxury items so you don’t feel deprived.